Rocky: The Ultimate Film Franchise!

 It is the sequel to Rocky V (1990) and the sixth installment in the Rocky franchise.

-In the film, Rocky Balboa (Stallone), now an aging small restaurant owner, is challenged to an exhibition fight by hothead young boxer Mason Dixon (Tarver).
+In the film, Rocky Balboa, now an aging small restaurant owner, is challenged to an exhibition fight by hotheaded young boxer Mason Dixon (Antonio Tarver).

-It was theatrically released by MGM Distribution Company in North America and 20th Century Fox internationally on December 20th 2006, sixteen years after the release of Rocky V and thirty years after the release of the first film.
+It was theatrically released by MGM Distribution Company in North America and 20th Century Fox internationally on December 20th 2006, sixteen years after Rocky V and thirty years after the first film.

-It received generally positive reviews from critics, with praise for its screenplay, Stallone's performance and heartfelt exploration of Balboa's character, with many critics calling it a significant improvement over its predecessor and many labelling the film one of the best entries in the franchise.
+It received generally positive reviews from critics, with praise for its screenplay, Stallone's performance and heartfelt exploration of Balboa's character, and many called it a significant improvement over its predecessor and one of the best entries in the series.

-It was also a commercial success, grossing $156 million worldwide.
+It was also a commercial success, grossing about $156 million worldwide.

-A spin-off, Creed was released in 2015 and started its own series.
+A spin-off, Creed, was released in 2015 and began a new chapter for the franchise.

 7. Creed (2015)